Activities

 This project aims to uncover mechanisms of resistance in melanoma.
 The project utilises state of the art co-culture models to deconvolute resistance mechanisms aiming to develop new treatments for this chronic disease.

-This project aims to analyze pancreatic cystic fluid samples using next generation genomic sequencing and proteomic analyses to discover new regulatory molecules to determine the potential of these molecules to serve as markers to detect early changes towards pancreatic cancer.
+This project aims to analyze pancreatic cystic fluid samples from the TEM-PAC study by using next generation genomic sequencing and proteomic analyses to discover new regulatory molecules to determine the potential of these molecules to serve as markers to detect early changes towards pancreatic cancer.

 publications AND PRE-PRINTS